SoMin.ai: Personality-Driven Content Generation Platform: Introduction

 \section{Introduction}

-Driven by the rapid growth of Social Media in the past decade and, at the same time, by the drastic \textbf{decrease} of branded content organic reach, brands and digital media agencies are constantly boosting media budgets spent on digital advertising~\cite{facebookAds}.
+Driven by the rapid growth of Social Media in the past decade and, at the same time, by the drastic \textbf{decrease} of branded content organic reach, brands and digital media agencies are constantly boosting media budgets spent on digital advertising via programmatic platforms like Facebook Ads and Google Ads.
 Such an increasing scale of media buying activities raises the rapid demand on content validation and production technologies~\cite{gelly18,gelli2019learning} that are capable of easing the burden laying on the marketing teams when it comes to large-scale content creation and A/B testing.

-Aiming to bridge such a technology gap, multiple data modelling approaches have been proposed to solve the tasks of Content Popularity~\cite{gelly17,gelly18,gelli2019learning} and Engagement~\cite{ohsawa2013like, mazloom2016multimodal} Inference.
+Aiming to bridge such a technology gap, multiple multi-view data modelling~\cite{farseev2017tweetfit,farseev2015harvesting,samborskii2019whole} approaches have been proposed to solve the tasks of Content Popularity~\cite{gelly17,gelly18,gelli2019learning} and Engagement~\cite{ohsawa2013like, mazloom2016multimodal} Inference.
 Additional effort has been made to tackle the challenge of visual content generation, which has achieved significant success in Text Generation~\cite{chen2018adversarial}, Visual Arts Generation~\cite{lu2018image}, and Face Generation~\cite{karras2019style} domains.
 Unfortunately, the research efforts on the important space of Marketing Content Generation are relatively sparse, and there are not many AI models or industrial systems proposed to tackle this challenge.
 Even worse, the existing generative models are not tailored to fit the personal style of the target content viewer, reducing the impact of content personalization and, therefore, drastically diminishing the effectiveness of the content marketing as a whole.
 The possible reason for the latter is the difficulty of adjusting image generation models to consider the marketing guidelines imposed by the brands as well as the overall diversity of marketing content styles and application scenarios across different industries.
 Simply put, modern content generation technology seems to be not yet capable in handling the complex business requirement of generating content at large scale, considering the behavioural preferences of the viewer, but also with no human intervention and presuming the compliance with brand marketing guidelines.